OZoneSQT/myBasic-python/README.md

 Press [ctrl] + [x] to exit the crontab file, then press [y] to confirm the changes to the file.

-Then restart the system by pressing [esc] and returning to the terminal window.
+Then restart the system by pressing [enter] and returning to the terminal window.

 ```python